GenjiLuo/gl-viewport/readme.markdown

 Set the view mode with `opts.viewMode`.
 Either `'perspective'` or `'ortho'`.
 Default: `'ortho'`.

+You can also set the initial `opts.view` and `opts.projection` matricies.

 ## vport.setViewMode(mode)

 Change the view `mode`: `'ortho'` and `'perspective'` are supported.